tommyconner96/back-end/README.md

 GET to '/:userID/plants/:plantID' will display a specific plant

 POST to '/:userID/plants' will create a new plant for that user (note: as it currently stands, any authenticated user can update anyones plants.
-If I have time I might fix that but it is not required for MVP)
+If I have time I might fix that but it is not required for MVP) required fields: {nickname, species, h2oFrequency} image optional

-PUT to '/:userID/plants/:plantID/' will UPDATE a users plant. same note as above POST
+PUT to '/:userID/plants/:plantID/' will UPDATE a users plant. same note as above POST required fields: {nickname, species, h2oFrequency} image optional

 DELETE to '/:userID/plants/:plantID/' will DELETE a users plant.

-image optional all other fields required

 this project utilizes JWT and cookies. axios calls for protected routes will need {withCredentials: true} and login route will need to set a token in localstorage. you will need a privateroute to check for the token.